silverbios/cs-mikrotik-bouncer-alt/README.md

   For weaker/older devices it may be better to keep it really low like 2h.

   Must be longer than `MIKROTIK_UPDATE_FREQUENCY`.

+- `UPDATE_ON_CSCSLI` - default value: `true`, optional,
+  if you set it to true, then if incoming CrowdSec API origin is cscsli, then trigger mikrotik address-list and firewall update immediately (well, usually in about 5s).

+  This makes ban added from other tools being applied faster, but for the price of creating new address-list and firewall update.
+  Effectively you really want this enabled, and also have `USE_MAX_TTL` set to say 4h for quicker old address expiration.

+  If set to `false` then the address will not be banned until the next loop of the `MIKROTIK_UPDATE_FREQUENCY` is executed, so on default settings it may take up to 1h before address is banned.

 - `GOMAXPROCS` - default value: `` (automatic number of processors), optional, Set default processes to use by golang app, especially useful to prevent it